pranaypareek/csci-ua.0480-fall2017-003/slides/05/web.markdown

 <section markdown="block">
 ## A Brief Note About Request and Response Headers

-We some some _actual_ requests / responses.
+We saw some _actual_ requests / responses.
 It looked like there were some important headers set! &rarr;

 __Request__